top of page

 As each session advances:

-• You'll begin to recognise sooner when you feel irritated and frustrated.
+• You will begin to recognise sooner when you feel irritated and frustrated.

-• You'll learn how to more more mindful of the moment and...
+• You will learn how to more more mindful of the moment and...

 • Develop better habits of response.
 Are you quick to be irritated, frustrated or angry?